Mobile-Telematics/TelematicsApp-iOS/README.md

 ![](https://github.com/Mobile-Telematics/TelematicsAppFirebase-iOS/raw/master/img_readme/f13.png)

 Step 14: Now you need to change rules for your Realtime Database.
 You need to go to “Realtime Database” section on the left side of the menu.
-In the “Rules” tab change read and write fields to ".read": true & ".write": true.
+In the “Rules” tab change read and write fields to ".read": "auth.uid != null" & ".write": "auth.uid != null".

+{
+  "rules": {
+    ".read": "auth.uid != null",
+    ".write": "auth.uid != null"
+  }
+}

 ![](https://github.com/Mobile-Telematics/TelematicsAppFirebase-iOS/raw/master/img_readme/f14.png)